 Meditation and mindfulness and how it might help you19 May 2020

-It’s important to be kind to your mind and your body, to help strike a balance especially during self-isolation and shielding.
+It’s important to try to be kind to your mind and your body when you live with arthritis.

-Studies have shown that meditation can be used to help provide coping strategies, reduce anxiety and enable you to learn more about how your mind works.
+Studies have shown that meditation and breathwork can be used to help provide coping strategies, reduce anxiety and enable you to learn more about how your mind works.

 When you’re in pain, getting ‘comfortable’ to relax your mind may feel challenging.
 Here’s some advice and tips to give you a positive toolkit of meditation and mindfulness techniques.